Cannibalism in Africa: 13th century

 In the early 13th century, the Arab physician Abd al-Latif al-Baghdadi lived in Cairo when a severe famine, caused by the Nile failing to overflow its banks, devastated the country.
 According to his detailed description, in 1200 CE, the food situation became so dire that many people turned to cannibalism.

 He repeatedly saw "little children, roasted or boiled" whole, offered for sale in baskets on street corners.
 Once, he even saw "a child nearing the age of puberty, who had been found roasted"; two young people confessed to having killed and cooked the child.
 In some cases, children were roasted and offered for sale by their parents; other victims were street children, who had become very numerous and were often kidnapped and cooked by people looking for food or extra income.
-Al-Latif states that "the guilty were rarely caught in the act, and only when they were careless."
+Abd al-Latif states that "the guilty were rarely caught in the act, and only when they were careless."
 The victims were so numerous that sometimes "two or three children, even more, would be found in a single cooking pot."